MicrosoftDocs/azure-docs/articles/cognitive-services/Computer-vision/Tutorials/storage-lab-tutorial.md

 ## Add Computer Vision credentials

-Next, you'll add the required credentials to your app so that it can access Computer Vision resources
+Next, you'll add the required credentials to your app so that it can access Computer Vision resources.

 Open your ASP.NET web application in Visual Studio and navigate to the **Web.config** file at the root of the project.
 Add the following statements to the `<appSettings>` section of the file, replacing `VISION_KEY` with the key you copied in the previous step, and `VISION_ENDPOINT` with the URL you saved in the step before.